arkatebi/OpenWorld-problem/README.md

 current directory or the workspace, the program will automatically download these files.

-Successful run of this program, will create an output file: sprot_genes.stat.1 The output file will have one row for each timepoint, containing gene counts for each organism, in the same seqeuence as they are found in the sp_list.txt file.
+Successful run of this program will create an output file: sprot_genes.stat.1 The output file will have one row for each timepoint, containing gene counts for each organism, in the same seqeuence as they are found in the sp_list.txt file.
 For each organism, the file has THREE columns,